|About Chinese Furniture

 Most Chinese antique furniture has gone through a rough time, first due to the Cultural Revolution when much of the furniture were carted off to giant warehouses owned by the government, where they sat for the better part of a decade.
 After the Revolution, many pieces were redistributed to new owners who might not have any idea of their antique value and carelessly used them in their daily life, leaving them with gouges, cracks, breaks and worn coloring.
 Such “provenance” describes the fate of a significant portion of Chinese furniture that finds its way to Western shores.

 Chinese Domestic Furniture As Art

 Chinese furniture is unique in the furniture tradition of the world.
 When created by highly skilled craftsmen, Chinese furniture can be viewed as a fine art, functional sculpture in wood that transcends time and place, and be at home in a contemporary American house as they were in Chinese houses for which they were created.
 Reproductions in no way match the artistry and beauty of the original pieces.
 We have a huge collection of Chinese classical and vernacular furniture we acquired when China opened to the outside world in the 1990s.
 It dates from Yuan Dynasty (1279-1368), Ming Dynasty (1368-1644), to early 20th century.
-Chinese classical furniture has been seen as a significant part of the furniture tradition.
-We think there is much to be explored concerning Chinese domestic furniture as they truly reveal the richness and complexity of the life of most of the Chinese people.
+Our interest in collecting Chinese domestic furniture is that they truly reveal the richness and complexity of the life of most of the Chinese people.
 We welcome connoisseurs and collectors to come to our gallery to study some of these pieces.
-Our collection was acquired with aid from Chinese antique experts in the 1990s, when China just opened to the West.
+Our collection was acquired with aid from Chinese antique experts in the 1990s when China just opened to the West.
 None is from estate sales.

 About Korean Furniture